faramarzaf/get-link/README.md

 # get-link

 Just a scraper for collecting links of DonyayeSerial as a hobby.
-You need to enter the name and quality of a series then you would have files with the links :)
+You need to enter a name, a season and a quality of a series then you would have files with the links :)

 Some considerations are needed since this is a playground app: